 4. Implement CAPTCHAs: CAPTCHAs are a popular way to prevent bots from accessing your website.
 The most basic forms usually include image or text recognition tests to verify that the user is human.

-While these steps can help to reduce the impact of bot traffic, it’s essential to note that they cannot guarantee 100% effectiveness.
+While these steps can help reduce bot traffic’s impact, it’s essential to note that they cannot guarantee 100% effectiveness.
 We’re also aware that implementing them can be difficult and time-consuming.

-Fortunately, this whole process can be streamlined with ClickCease.
-ClickCease is a bot detection tool designed to mitigate and block bot clicks in real-time.
+Fortunately, ClickCease streamlines this whole process.
+ClickCease is a bot detection tool designed to mitigate and block bot clicks in real time.

-If you want to keep your PPC ads (or any other marketing activity) free of click bots, check the free trial here.
-You can take a look at exactly how many fake clicks your ads are getting before you sign up.
+If you want to keep your PPC ads (or any other marketing activity) free of click bots, check out the free trial here.
+You can look at exactly how many fake clicks your ads get before you sign up.

 Make sure your PPC ad spend is only being seen by genuine human eyes, not clicker bots or click farm workers.